remy/remysharp.com/public/work.md

 I also run training for your developers, again focused around JavaScript.
 Details of available workshops can be found on my business web site: [Left Logic](http://leftlogic.com/training).

-### My rate and availability:
+### Rate and availability

 My next availability is: Jan 12, 2016

-My working week is Tuesday to Friday, and for full time dev projects, my rate is £3,000+VAT per week.
+My working week is Tuesday to Friday, and for full time dev projects.
 I bill hourly for projects with vague requirements and try to do fixed price for projects that have very clearly defined scopes.

 I work remotely, and am happy to visit for face-to-face meetings.

-### Let's work together!
+### Let's work together

 [Email me today](mailto:info@leftlogic.com) to get in touch about your project and let's set up a time to talk.